Mapping stacks and categorical notions of properness: h -descent Theorems

-In the context of this paper, the goal of this section will be to prove that the properties \GE and \pGE can be checked ``proper locally.''

-The main tool for this will be a general ``$h$-descent'' Theorem for $\APerf$ and $\Perf$ that we believe is of independent interest.
-It is similar to -- and can be deduced, in the presence of a dualizing complex, from -- the $h$-descent theorem for $\Ind\DCoh$ in \cite{tsd-mf}.
+In this section we establish a general ``$h$-descent'' theorem, \Cref{thm:descent-aperf} for $\APerf$ and $\Perf$ for later use, and we believe it is of independent interest.
+It is similar to -- and can be deduced, in characteristic $0$ and in the presence of a dualizing complex, from -- the $h$-descent theorem for $\Ind\DCoh$ in \cite{tsd-mf} and in \cite{GaitsgoryIndCoh}.
 Nevertheless, the proof is more elementary since it avoids use of the shriek pullback functors.

-As a funny consequence of this, we will also note that geometric stacks satisfy derived $h$-descent.
+As an interesting consequence, we show in \Cref{prop:stack-h} that locally noetherian algebraic spectral stacks with quasi-affine diagonal are sheaves for the spectral $h$-topology.
+This is in contrast to the classical $h$-topology, for which the functor represented by an affine scheme is \emph{not} a sheaf.

+We state most of the results in this section for derived stacks, but all of the results hold in the spectral context as well (except for \Cref{prop:stack-h}, which we only prove for spectral stacks).
+In the proofs, we indicate the modifications needed to prove the claim in both contexts.
+Throughout this section, we fix a base noetherian simplicial commutative algebra $\kk \in \SCR$, and in the spectral context we use the same symbol to denote a base $E_\infty$-algebra $\kk \in \CAlg^{cn}$.